gilgenbergg/co-hackathon-2019/README.md

-// Getting the backend running cd ~/<YourWorkspace>/co-hackathon-2019/co-backend mvn clean install // invoke every time you make changes to the sorce mvn tomee:run // starts a tomEE server on http://localhost:8080
+// Getting the backend running cd ~/<YourWorkspace>/co-hackathon-2019/co-backend mvn clean install // invoke every time you make changes to the source code mvn tomee:run // starts a tomEE server on http://localhost:8080

 // Getting the backend running